Danville Otterbots

 The Danville Otterbots are a summer collegiate baseball team of the Appalachian League.
 They are located in Danville, Virginia, and play their home games at American Legion Field.

 History

 Previous Danville teams

 From 1993 to 2020, Danville, Virginia, hosted the Danville Braves.
 On September 3, 2006, Danville won their first Appalachian League championship, defeating the Elizabethton Twins, two games to one, in a best-of-three series.
 On September 3, 2009, the Braves won their second Appalachian League championship, again defeating Elizabethton, this time two games to zero.

 Collegiate summer team

-In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Danville Braves were replaced by a new franchise in the revamped league designed for rising college freshmen and sophomores.
-The new team became known as the Danville Otterbots.
+In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Danville Braves franchise continued under a new name, the Danville Otterbots, in the revamped league designed for rising college freshmen and sophomores.

 Ballpark sensory room

 In April 2022, the Otterbots held a ribbon cutting ceremony for Luca's Place, their Ballpark Sensory Room.
 They became the first team in Appalachian League history to have a sensory room inside their gates, joining less than 15 other ballparks across the country with such a feature.